hmsk/jest-matcher-vue-test-utils/README.md

 ### `toEmit`

 <details>
-  <summary>Assert the action emits the event on Wrapper of vue-test-utils</summary>
+  <summary>Assert the action emits the event (with the payload optionally) on Wrapper of vue-test-utils</summary>

 ```js
 // event.vue